16 Life-Changing Slow Living Tips (You Can Start Today)

 And who doesn’t have a reusable water bottle?

-On Instagram, hashtags like #theartofslowliving depict steaming cups of tea on linen sheets.
-They show life’s simple pleasures meant to be savoured.
-And they might even inspire you to set aside your smartphone.
+On social media, hashtags like #TheArtOfSlowLiving depict steaming cups of tea on linen sheets.
+They show life’s simple pleasures meant to be savored.

 So what exactly is slow living?

 Slow living is all about consuming less and taking a slower approach to everyday life.

 And slow living can include anything from eating mindfully to planning a less packed vacation itinerary.

 It’s a set of values that says faster isn’t always better.

 But slow living isn’t a privilege for people who don’t have jobs, families or responsibilities.
 It’s not only for those who can afford a cottage in the country.